 A cooperative preschool is one that is run by parents.
-There will be full time teachers and other staff members, but for the most part, parents make-up the board and do in-classroom volunteer work.
+There are full time teachers and other staff members, but for the most part, the parents make-up the board and do in-classroom volunteer work.
 A co-op preschool is definitely not for everyone, so it is best to do your research and see what fits well for your family.

-Our oldest started a cooperative preschool this year.
-Though it is time consuming for me because I work full-time and have a 10month old as well, the school, teacher and other parents are very supportive and helpful, and have welcomed us whole heartedly.
+Our oldest started a cooperative preschool last year.
+Though it is time consuming for me because I work full-time and have a 20 month old as well, the teacher and other parents are very supportive and helpful, and have welcomed us whole heartedly.

 - Low cost/tuition.